anshah85/proj-ashah85/README.md

         make run

    This command will compile the Java programs `Bank.java` and
-    `ATM.java`.
+    `Atm.java`.
 4. Run the following command to run the Bank program:

         java Bank <port>

-5. Run the following command in a separate terminal or command prompt to run the ATM program:
+5. Run the following command in a separate terminal or command prompt to run the Atm program:

-        java ATM <host> <port>
+        java Atm <host> <port>

-6. Provide the user's name and password using the prompts on the ATM once the Bank is started.
+6. Provide the user's name and password using the prompts on the Atm once the Bank is started.
-7. The ATM will then display the following options after the user is authenticated successfully:
+7. The Atm will then display the following options after the user is authenticated successfully:

     - **Transfer Money**: The user can transfer money either from their